My work: Calculations in Coda

 “I set up calculations” is my close to standard response when asked what I am doing.
 In Dutch: ‘Ik maak sommetjes’ and then people gaze at me.
 Let me explain what this means: ‘sommetjes maken’.

 Most people use spreadsheets, Google Sheets but more often Microsoft Excel.
-For good reasons I would argue and if you are not convinced by the super powers of Excel, have a look at this blog or watch this amazing video.
+For good reasons I would argue and if you are not convinced by the super powers of Excel, have a look at this blog.

 I use Coda.io instead